samjbower/confluence-nextjs-portfolio/README.md

 # Confluence Next.js Portfolio website

-A website to host out projects.
+A website to host our projects!

 ## Stack: